Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 34. Hike to Papakolea Green Sand Beach

-Papakolea Green Sand Beach hike is in the southern part of the Big Island and around 1.5-hour drive each way from Kona.
+Papakolea Green Sand Beach hike is in the southern part of the Big Island and around a 1.5-hour drive each way from Kona.
 The hike to reach Papakolea green sand beach is a 6-mile long hike along the ocean.

 There is no shade anywhere on this hike, and it can get windy and dusty due to the sand.
-Note that this is a very secluded area and there are no restrooms or water past the parking lot.
+Note that this is a very secluded area, and there are no restrooms or water past the parking lot.
 So carry enough water with you on a hot day.

 Hiking and visiting Papakolea green sand beach is one of the free things to do near Kona.